• Home

 Gochujang Brothy Beans

 Brothy beans are a love language, and spicy brothy beans are absolutely everything you need and more.
-These gochujang brothy beans rely heavily on Korean flavors, with some twists of fresh fall herbs and a cured egg yolk mixed in.
-It's slightly fusion, but in the best way possible.
+These Gochujang Brothy Beans rely heavily on Korean flavors, with some twists of fresh fall herbs and a cured egg yolk mixed in.
+It's fusion but in the best way possible.

 Check out this recipe